-What Is Medical Detoxification?
+What Is a Medical Detox?

 Who Can Benefit From a Medical Detox Process?

 While medical detox can be good for many people to begin their recovery process, it’s not right for everyone.
-Generally, a medical detox center is a good choice for those who are at risk of being physically dependent on alcohol or another substance.
+Generally, a medical detox center is a good choice for those at risk of being physically dependent on alcohol or another substance.
 Take a look at these risk factors to see if they describe you or someone close to you:

-• Has drunk alcohol or used a substance in large amounts and regularly
+- Has drunk alcohol or used a substance in large amounts and regularly

-• Has experienced weaker effects from the same amount of the substance
+- Has experienced weaker effects from the same amount of the substance

-• Has a long history of using the substance
+- Has a long history of using the substance

-• Has felt cravings for the substance when it’s not accessible
+- Has felt cravings for the substance when it’s not accessible

-• Requires greater amounts over time to get the same effect
+- Requires greater amounts over time to get the same effect

-• Has attempted to quit in the past and failed
+- Has attempted to quit in the past and failed

 The Benefits of a Medical Detox Center